-At the start of the autumn term when a child enters year 4, parents will receive transfer information from the Local Authority.
+At the start of the autumn term when a child enters year 4, the Local Authority (L.A.) send out transfer information packs to year 4 parents.
+The pack lists schools and information concerning procedures on applications and time deadlines to submit the form for your child/ren.
 Children transfer to any one of the Middle Schools in the Gosforth area (the majority go to Gosforth East Middle School which is situated on the same campus as this school).
-As part of the yearly transition process, staff liaise closely with middle school colleagues.
+Regular liaison meetings take place between staff of the Middle and First Schools on curriculum content so that, wherever possible, continuity and progression can be assured.